pm2-hive/pm2-hive.github.io/docs/full.md

 pm2 unstartup
 ```

 The previous line code let PM2 detect your platform.
-Alternatively you can use another specified init system youself using:
+Alternatively you can use another specified init system yourself using:

 ```bash
 pm2 unstartup